Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ---
 title: Publish and Handle an Event
-summary: How to define, publish and handle events.
+summary: How to define, publish, and handle events
 component: Core
-reviewed: 2017-03-02
+reviewed: 2019-01-09
 tags:
 - Publish Subscribe
 related: